napoleonic BOARDgames

 "The CyberBoard board gaming system makes playing board games by

-you to easily graphically design the various parts of a board game on
+allows you to easily graphically design the various parts of a board

-your computer.
-The players can make their moves and exchange recorded
+game on your computer.
+The players can make their moves and exchange

-versions of the moves with their opponents.
-The opponent can then play
+recorded versions of the moves with their opponents.
+The opponent

-back the moves.
-Although many types of games may be created using
+can then play back the moves.
+Although many types of games may be

-CyberBoard, games that use counters or chits such as war games work
+created using CyberBoard, games that use counters or chits such as

 CyberBoard is not an artificial opponent.
 It provides no artificial